K-Meech/image-matcher/docs/image-matching.md

 Now we can solve the camera 'extrinsics' i.e. its position and orientation in 3D space, using OpenCV.
 To do this, click the 'Solve Camera Pose' button.
 The 'Reprojection error' provided below the button gives an estimate of how well this worked - lower numbers are better.

 To view the match, click the 'Toggle camera view' button.
 This will enter the matched camera (in the right window) and show the 2D image over the 3D model.
-You can toggle the 2D image on and off, but checking/un-checking the 'Show matched image' button.
+You can toggle the 2D image on and off, by checking/un-checking the 'Show matched image' button.
 You can also adjust the 2D image opacity with the slider below.
-If you can't see the 3D model, is likely an issue with the camera clip distance.
+If you can't see the 3D model, it is likely an issue with the camera clip distance.
 You can adjust this under the 'Toggle camera view' button - for example, for this 3D model I changed the 'Clip end' to 2000m.

 ![Screenshot of fully matched image](./images/matched-image.gif)